ShivaniVora/Bootcamp-Final-Proj/tickets/2_view_update_delete_posts.md

   - We don't want to store unnecessary data after deleting the post
     - DONE: removed from db and feed
   - Deletion should prompt the user for confirmation
-    - TODO: endpoint is read, just needs this logic
+    - TODO: endpoint is ready, just needs this logic

 - React Component for Post